 After gaining my illustration degree, I set up in business with help from the Prince's Youth Business Trust, and in the 25 years since, I have worked as an illustrator for a huge range of clients.
 My work has won awards and been published all over the world.
 I don't take my success for granted, and am always trying out new techniques and pushing my work on as far as I can.
 I am grateful to be working at something I love doing.

-As well as being a professional illustrator, I also teach illustration - I am an occasional lecturer on the illustration MA course at University for the Creative Arts in Farnham, helping students all around the world to develop their illustration styles and ideas.
+As well as being a professional illustrator, I teach illustration - I am an occasional lecturer on the illustration MA course at University for the Creative Arts in Farnham, helping students all around the world to develop their illustration styles and ideas.
+I love to share my enthusiasm for illustration with those who are just starting out on their creative journeys.
+I find working with young people very rewarding and inspiring, and get so much from the exchange of ideas.
+My top tip?
+Keep a sketch book.

 In my spare time, I usually have a side project on the go - silversmithing, metalwork, dress making, woodwork, needle felting, to name a few, but I am getting more interested in portrait painting right now - and of course, working in my sketchbook.